 Draw the pupil in the middle of the iris.

-The positions of the reflections will depend on the light source. so if the light is coming from top left your reflections should be at the top left as well.
+The positions of the reflections will depend on the the position of the viewer.
 There can also be more than one reflection depending on how many light sources there are.
 In this case we have two.
 One for the main light source and one from a secondary light source.

 For example if you are drawing a character that is standing outside on a sunny day the main reflection in the eyes could be caused by the sun while the secondary could come from the sun reflecting off of another object.